-If you're planning a trip to North America, the Grand Canyon tours from Titan are a wonderful option.
-Not only will you get to see this landmark in all its glory, but you'll also have the chance to explore some of the other fabulous destinations that the USA has to offer.
+If you are planning a trip to the USA, our Grand Canyon tours are a wonderful option.
+Not only will you get to see this landmark in all its glory, but you will also have the chance to explore some of the other fabulous destinations and National Parks that the USA has to offer.

 At Titan, we work hard to be one of the best travel companies around.
 Our holiday packages are designed with our customers in mind and we endeavour to create fantastic journeys that offer great value for money.

 About the Grand Canyon